DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 In this example, we use the uncontrolled mode and specify only the initial sorting configuration via the `defaultSortings` property of the `SortingState` plugin.
 After that the grid will manage sorting changes internally.

-By default, the `TableHeaderRow` is not configured to allow the end-user to change sorting.
-This feature should be enabled by setting `sortingEnabled` property to true.
+By default, the `TableHeaderRow` plugin is not configured to allow an end-user to change sorting.
+To enable this feature set the `sortingEnabled` property to true.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/sorting/local-header-sorting)